 Search workspace for “Moodle share Equella”

 This service allows you to easily upload and share media files in Moodle (and, in fact, directly and on other websites).
+It’s also possible to create webcam recordings.
 You can enable all other teaching staff in Moodle to reuse your media files, or enable only staff teaching on your module(s) to reuse your media files.
 You can also ask your students to submit media assignments.
 (Search workspace for “Moodle audio and video”.)

 Some will be starting from scratch: others bringing existing content into the new module.
 If you are transferring your own materials please follow the instructions in Workspace Help